Franz Reinisch

-Franz Reinisch SAC (February 1, 1903 – August 21, 1942) was an Austrian Catholic priest who refused to take the oath of allegiance to Hitler, for which he was executed.
-He was a member of the Schoenstatt Movement.
+Franz Reinisch, SAC (1 February 1903 – 21 August 1942) was an Austrian Catholic priest of the Society of the Catholic Apostolate who refused to take the so-called Hitler oath, for which he was executed.

 Life

 Early life

-Franz Reinisch was born on 1 February 1903 in Feldkirch, Austria, and baptized the next day.
-His parents dedicated the baptism to the Blessed Mother.
+Franz Reinisch was born on 1 February 1903 in Feldkirch, Austria, and baptised the next day.
+At the baptism his parents dedicated him to the Virgin Mary.
 Reinisch grew up with two brothers and two sisters.
-His father, Councilor Dr. Franz Reinisch, a finance official, moved often while Reinisch was a child.
+His father, Franz Reinisch, a finance official, moved often while Reinisch was a child.
 The family of Feldkirch moved to Bolzano, Bruneck and finally to Innsbruck.
 During his time in Bolzano, Reinisch survived a serious illness.

 From the autumn of 1914 Franz Reinisch and his brother visited Andreas Gymnasium of the Franciscans in Tyrol.
 In 1919, the brothers looked for a flat together in order to be more independent.
 Reinisch, who later recalled this time fondly, performed well in school.

 Studies

 Franz Reinisch began to study law on 28 September 1922 at the Leopold-Franzens University in Innsbruck.
-His motto for this time, derived from the motto of his fraternity K.Ö.HV Leopoldina was "immovable as the mountains of home, our faith is in Jesus Christ and Mary."
-A year later he studied in the Kiel coroner's office, where he was temporarily a member of the AV-Rheno Guestfalia Kiel.
+His motto for this time, derived from the motto of his fraternity K.Ö.HV Leopoldina was "immovable as the mountains of home, our faith is in Jesus Christ and Mary".
+A year later he studied in the coroner's office of Kiel, where he was temporarily a member of the AV-Rheno Guestfalia Kiel.
 During this time he participated in a four-week retreat.
 Through his experiences in the port city he decided to become a priest.
-In Innsbruck he began in the fall of 1923, the study of theology and philosophy.
+In Innsbruck he began in autumn of 1923, the study of theology and philosophy.
 At the age of 22, Reinisch entered the seminary of Brixen.
-Here he first had contact with the Pallotti-priests and engaged into a close friendship with Pallotti-priest Richard Weickgenannt SAC.
-Through him he joined the Schoenstatt movement.
+Here he first had contact with the Pallottines and engaged in a close friendship with priest Richard Weickgenannt SAC.
+Through him he joined the Schoenstatt Apostolic Movement.
 During Advent, he took part in a pilgrimage to Rome.
-The highlight of this pilgrimage was a papal audience on Christmas Eve 1926.
-Two years later, on 29 June 1928, he was ordained a priest in Innsbruck Cathedral.
-In the same year on November 3, he took up residence in the Pallottiner Monastery Untermerzbach in Bamberg.
-Here he was confronted with strict house rules.
-He learned to renounce smoking.
-Right at the beginning of the study period, Reinisch threw out 150 cigarettes.
+The highlight of this pilgrimage was a papal audience with Pope Pius XI on Christmas Eve 1926.

+Two years later, on 29 June 1928, Reinisch was ordained a priest in Innsbruck Cathedral.
+In the same year on November 3, he entered the Pallottine convent Untermerzbach in Bamberg.
 After just three weeks in the novitiate, he planned to run away.
 Reinisch tried to escape over the wall of the novitiate one evening.
-However, when he passed the Lourdes Grotto, he could not go on.
+However, when he passed the Lourdes grotto, he could not go on.
 He later said that it was as if someone held him.
 This evening was for him the key event of his education.
 In Salzburg, he finished his theological studies in the fall of 1932.